psychemedia/storytelling-notes/_macpherson_to_do.md

 Not the first time
 ------------------

 Before the well-known capture and prosecution James had been taken to a jail before.
-He was under citation to appear before the Lords of Justiciary at Inverness on a charge of having despoiled John Grant of Conygass of certain oxen, sheep, and other goods in June or July 1689, ' when Dundee was in the hills.'
+He was under citation to appear before the Lords of Justiciary at Inverness on a charge of having despoiled John Grant of Conygass of certain oxen, sheep, and other goods in June or July 1689, 'when Dundee was in the hills.'
 The Laird of Grant being sheriff of Inverness and other Grants engaged in the intended trial, Macpherson, though protesting his entire innocence, professed to have no hope of 'impartial justice' yet he appeared at the citation and was immediately committed close prisoner to the Tollbooth of Inverness where he was denied the use of pen and ink and the access of his friends.
 So that he 'expected nothing but a summary execution.'

 * * *